maxhumber/Ponkan/README.md

 ### Disclaimer

-<sup>† While the (on-device) speech recognition APIs provided by Apple—and used in this app—are *pretty good*, they're not 100% perfect.
-So, if Ponkan isn't able to recognize 100% of your "100% perfect" pronunciation, blame Apple! 😘</sup>
+<sup>† While the Speech API provided by Apple—and used in this app—is *pretty good*, it's not 100% perfect.
+So, if Ponkan isn't able to recognize 100% of your "100% perfect" pronunciation, you know who to blame! 😘</sup>